 With the increase of West Oakland’s urban population, the community became very congested and compacted with African Americans, at least before the ending of segregation and white flight from East Oakland allowing black families to relocate into the East Side of Oakland.

 Eventually, 7th Street of West Oakland became the mecca for the East Bay’s black population with resemblance to a Harlem or San Francisco’s Fillmore District as the area was filled with black owned businesses and local entertainment.

 The West Oakland Hoods from 1970s to Present Day

-Despite being small, the West Oakland ghetto was a well reputable area in California with Oakland hoods like the Acorn Projects, the Lower Bottoms, Cypress Village, Dog Town, Ghost Town and others.
+Despite being small, the streets of the West Oakland ghetto were well reputable areas in California.
+Areas of Oakland hoods that included the Acorn Projects, the Lower Bottoms, Cypress Village, Dog Town, Ghost Town and others.

 West Oakland was at a point where every block was affiliated with a separate ‘hood from the next one, from the likes of housing complexes like 2-4 Village around 24th and Linden and Kane City (Acorn Projects) to small blocks like Milton Street.

 Street activity in West Oakland has calmed down as gentrification began to enter the area with the community being one of the Bay Area’s most sought after neighborhoods.
 With the rise in rent and property values, the urban population of West Oakland has been decreasing as many are being forced to relocate with the fear that there will be no original West Oakland residents left in the neighborhoods.